-Retirement Plan Protection
+The Retirement Protection Plus (RPP)

 RPP is designed to help you maintain a healthy retirement strategy by replacing contributions made to a defined contribution plan during a disability.
 Once you are eligible for benefits, a monthly benefit insuring up to 100% of your retirement contributions, including any employer matching contributions, will be paid into a trust established by you.
 When you turn 65, the assets can be distributed directly to you.
 You may also choose an annuity option that will allow you to take the funds over a period of time to allow for further tax-deferred growth.

-Please see an example of how a retirement plan may fare with and without an interruption of benefits below:
+Below is an example of how a retirement plan may fare with and without an interruption of benefits below:

 This retirement protection is an essential part of your overall financial plan.
 You do not want to enter into retirement without enough assets to live comfortably.

 Furthermore, the strength of the company that offers the coverage is extremely important.
-A disability policy is a promise to pay a benefit when you need it most - and a promise is only as good as the company that can honor it.
+A disability policy is a promise to pay a benefit when you need it most-- and a promise is only as good as the company that can honor it.